ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

-All it does is that it internally expands to the normal Emacs Lisp syntax of`(add-to-list 'auto-mode-alist '("\\.tsx?\\'" . typescript-mode))`, which essentially states that all files ending with `ts` or `tsx` will be recognized by Emacs as a buffer suitable to be opened in typescript-mode.
+All it does is that it internally expands to the normal Emacs Lisp syntax of`(add-to-list 'auto-mode-alist '("\\.tsx?\\'" . typescript-mode))`, which essentially states that all files ending with `.ts` or `.tsx` will be recognized by Emacs as a suitable buffer to be opened in typescript-mode.

-Normal package configuration (to be executed after a package is loaded) should go after the `:config` keyword.
-This should be the use-package keyword that you use most often.
+Normal package configuration (to be executed after a package is loaded) should go after the `:config` keyword, which is the use-package keyword that you'll probably be using the most often.
 For example, say I want to set the default Typescript indent level to 2 spaces (like most modern developers do), I can add on:

 ```emacs-lisp
 (use-package typescript-mode